braze-inc/braze-docs/_docs/_home/content_management/sections.md

 ## Creating a section

-When you create a new section, you have the option to create a section with or without a landing page.
+When you create a new section, you can create a section with or without a landing page.

 - **With landing page:** Use this method if your section needs a dedicated overview, such as a landing page for a "Getting started" section listing prerequisites and outlining the user journey.
 - **Without landing page:** Use this method if your section does not need a dedicated overview.
-Per the [Braze Docs Style Guide](https://docs.google.com/document/u/2/d/e/2PACX-1vTluyDFO3ZEV7V6VvhXE4As_hSFwmnFFdU9g6_TrAYTgH1QmbRoEDDdn5GzKAB9vdBbIdyiFdoaJcNk/pub#h.26dvs9p769cx), content should always be useful, so avoid adding a langing page if it offers little useful content.
+Per the [Braze Docs Style Guide](https://docs.google.com/document/u/2/d/e/2PACX-1vTluyDFO3ZEV7V6VvhXE4As_hSFwmnFFdU9g6_TrAYTgH1QmbRoEDDdn5GzKAB9vdBbIdyiFdoaJcNk/pub#h.26dvs9p769cx), content should always be useful, so avoid adding a landing page if it offers little useful content.

 {% tabs %}
 {% tab with landing page %}